Aller au contenu

 Weaknesses:

-Best for: eco-conscious consumers wanting to combine oily hair care with zero-waste living.
+Best for: eco-conscious buyers who want oily hair care and zero-waste living in one product.

-Apivita offers a dual-action shampoo for oily roots and dry ends.
-Its formula combines sage, grapefruit and Greek nettle in an original Mediterranean approach.
+Apivita built a dual-action shampoo for the tricky combo of oily roots and dry ends.
+The formula brings together sage, grapefruit and Greek nettle in a Mediterranean approach you don’t see often.

 Strengths: